Skip to main content

 No. Medical aids including defibrillators are GST free.
 The package prices quoted are GST exclusive and this is the amount that will be awarded as a grant if you are successful.

 The final number will depend on the quantum of funds requested.
 The maximum grant is $3,000, but not all applicants will be seeking that amount.
-The total budget for the 2023/24 Local Sport Defibrillator Program is $500,000.
+The total budget for the 2024-25 round of the Local Sport Defibrillator Program is $500,000.

 No. An assessment will be conducted as to the eligibility of the applicant in each case.
 Applications will be assessed in the order in which they are received.